flashpunch0-0/Backend-mocker-npm-package/README.md

 - **GET /books**: Retrieve all books.
 - **POST /books/new**: Create a new book.
+  - Test JSON post data:
+    ```json
-- {
+    {
       "title": "The Great Gatsby",
       "author": "F. Scott Fitzgerald",
       "publishedDate": "1925-04-10"
     }
+    ```

 - **PATCH /books/:id**: Update a book by ID.
 - **DELETE /books/:id**: Delete a book by ID.

-## License

-This project is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing
+Contributing
 Contributions are welcome!
-Please see the [CONTRIBUTING](CONTRIBUTING.md) file for more details.

----

-Feel free to customize this template according to your project's specific details and requirements!
+Please contact me to if you have any idea which can make this project better.